Seiyial/AdventOfCode2024/README.md

 # just suffix everything after the day and part number
 ```

-Run with any input data:
+Custom input data, or if you're not using `just getinputs` to get your data:
 ```sh
 vim _inputs/day6-abcde.txt # paste the test data into a new or existing file for that day just rust 6 2 abcde